-Constructed in 1909, Carnegie Hall stands amongst the oldest buildings on the 275-acre campus.
-It had fallen into disrepair after years of neglect and was restored as part of a larger project, to serve as a primary event space for the University.
+Constructed in 1909, Carnegie Hall stands among the oldest buildings on the 275-acre campus of Cheyney University, which is itself the oldest Historically Black College & University (HBCU) in the country.
+Despite the historic significance of the building, however, Carnegie Hall had fallen into disrepair after years of neglect and was renovated and restored to serve as a primary event space for the University.

 The building is primarily one spacious room with high ceilings and trusses.
 The wood floors, paneling, trim and fireplace mantles were repaired to their original state.
 Warm tones of paint in rich colors were intentionally chosen for their historic properties to complement the millwork.
 Storage space and a pleasant connection to the classrooms and non-traditional learning spaces in the adjoining 1960’s addition were also part of the project.
 All systems were upgraded.